Internship

 Board Liaison Division

-In the Board Liaison Division, interns will conduct legal research and draft memoranda on diverse topics, including federal immigration policy, governmental ethics and conflicts of interest.
+In the Board Liaison Division, interns will conduct legal research and draft memoranda on diverse topics, including federal immigration policy, governmental ethics, and conflicts of interest.
 Interns will review and track pending federal and state legislation of importance to the County.
 Interns will also have the opportunity to observe board and commission meetings subject to the Ralph M. Brown Act and assist with research and responses to Public Records Act requests.

 Dependency Division